 UK English, NLM style:

-Interaction between Postural Dysfunction and MMD: a Systemic review
+Interaction between Postural Dysfunction and Maxillomandibular Dysmorphism: a Systematic Review

-MDD (maxillo mandibular dysmorphosis) is an incorrect jaw position that causes malocclusion.
-In addition to the malocclusion, associated symptoms include a variety of oral functions disorders, such as masticatory disorder, mouth breathing, temporo–mandibular joint disorders, asymmetry, and lingual dysfunction (D’Onofrio 2019).
-Most MMD’s are a result of a fascial skeleton growth disorder.
-The prevalence of dental malocclusion is estimated between 14-23% of the general population (Burgersdijk et al. 1991).
-Most malocclusions are managed with an orthodontic treatment but around 2 percent of this population will eventually require combined orthodontic treatment and orthognatic surgery to address the MMD causing the malocclusion (Proffit, Fields, and Moray 1998).
+Maxillomandibular dysmorphism (MMD) is an incorrect jaw position that causes malocclusion and associated symptoms, including a variety of oral function disorders such as masticatory disorder, mouth breathing, temporomandibular joint disorders, asymmetry, and lingual dysfunction (D’Onofrio 2019).
+Most cases of MMD result from a facial skeleton growth disorder.
+The prevalence of dental malocclusion is estimated to be between 14% and 23% of the general population (Burgersdijk et al. 1991).
+The majority of malocclusions are managed with orthodontic treatment, but around 2% of cases will eventually require combined orthodontic treatment and orthognathic surgery to address the MMD causing the malocclusion (Proffit, Fields, and Moray 1998).

-Postural dysfunction is the disability of maintaining, achieving or restoring a state of balance during any posture or activity (Pollock et al. 2016) and is associated with an increased risk of degenerative disk disease (Manns et al. 1996), back pain (Korovessis, Stamatakis, and Baikousis 1999) and more risk of falling in elderly people (Kado et al. 2007)
+Postural dysfunction is the inability to maintain, achieve or restore a state of balance during any posture or activity (Pollock et al. 2016).
+It is associated with an increased risk of degenerative disk disease (Manns et al. 1996) and back pain (Korovessis, Stamatakis, and Baikousis 1999) and a greater risk of falling in older adults (Kado et al. 1999).

-To stand and keep an upright position, the human spine comprises successive opposing curves to keep the head and the pelvis aligned with the vertical (Amabile, Le Huec, and Skalli 2018).
-In case of spine misalignment such as lumbar hyperlordosis or thoracic hyperkyphosis, a compensation mechanism appears progressively as the imbalance of the spine increases (Le Huec et al. 2011).
-When this compensation mechanism is exceeded, complications may occur.
-For example, thoracic hyperkyphosis is related to higher morbidity and mortality rates in an elderly population because it increases the risk of fall related with body biomechanics alteration (Kado et al. 2007).
-Indeed, Sinaki et al. demonstrated that women with osteoporosis and hyperkyphosis had weaker back extensor strength, weaker lower extremity strength, slower gait, poorer balance, and greater body sway, resulting in a propensity to fall (Sinaki et al. 2005).
-Neurological conditions, such as a peripheral neuropathy (Mustapa et al. 2016), Parkinsons disease (Schindlbeck et al. 2018) or stroke (Verheyden et al. 2014), can also take part in the postural dysfunction resulting from a spine misalignment.
+To stand and maintain an upright position, the human spine comprises successive opposing curves to keep the head and the pelvis vertically aligned (Amabile, Le Huec, and Skalli 2018).
+In cases of spine misalignment, such as lumbar hyperlordosis or thoracic hyperkyphosis, a compensatory mechanism progressively appears as the imbalance of the spine increases (Le Huec et al. 2011).
+When this compensatory mechanism is exceeded, complications may occur.
+For example, thoracic hyperkyphosis is related to higher morbidity and mortality rates in the older population because it increases the risk of falls related to body biomechanics alteration (Kado et al. 1999).
+Indeed, Sinaki et al. (2005) demonstrated that women with osteoporosis and hyperkyphosis had weaker back extensor strength, weaker lower extremity strength, slower gait, poorer balance, and greater body sway, resulting in a propensity to fall.
+Neurological conditions, such as peripheral neuropathy (Mustapa et al. 2016), Parkinson’s disease (Schindlbeck et al. 2018) or stroke (Verheyden et al. 2014), can also play a role in the postural dysfunction resulting from spine misalignment.

-There is a number of arguments in favor of a relationship between MMD and postural dysfunction in children.
-However, it is unclear whether the postural disorder is a consequence or a cause of the MMD.
-Muscular dysfunction seems to play a role in this association.
-The anatomical connections between the mandible and the cervical spine at least, in addition to the high prevalence of MMD in children with scoliosis and functional asymmetry of the trunk muscles, support this hypotheses (Saccucci et al. 2011).
-The ventilation dysfunction frequently encountered in MMD could also be involved; mouth breathing induces cervical misalignment characterized by a forward head posture with extension of the cervical spine particularly in children exhibiting class II MMD (D’Attilio et al. 2005; Smailienė et al. 2017) or retrusion of the jaws (Beni Solow and Siersb˦k-Nielsen 1992).
+There are a number of arguments in favour of a relationship between MMD and postural dysfunction in children.
+However, it is unclear whether the postural disorder is a consequence or a cause of the MMD, and muscular dysfunction seems to play a role in this association.
+These hypotheses are supported by the anatomical connections between the mandible and the cervical spine and the high prevalence of MMD in children with scoliosis and functional asymmetry of the trunk muscles (Saccucci et al. 2011).
+Ventilation dysfunction, frequently encountered in MMD, could also be involved in this relationship – mouth breathing induces cervical misalignment characterized by a forward head posture with extension of the cervical spine, particularly in children exhibiting class II MMD (D’Attilio et al. 2005; Smailiene et al. 2017) or retrusion of the jaws (Beni Solow and Siersbaek-Nielsen 1992).

 References

-Sinaki, M., Brey, R. H., Hughes, C. A., Larson, D. R., & Kaufman, K. R. (2005).
+Sinaki M, Brey RH, Hughes CA, Larson DR, Kaufman KR.
 Balance disorder and increased risk of falls in osteoporosis and kyphosis: significance of kyphotic posture and muscle strength.
-Osteoporosis international : a journal established as result of cooperation between the European Foundation for Osteoporosis and the National Osteoporosis Foundation of the USA, 16(8), 1004–1010. https://doi.org/10.1007/s00198-004-1791-2
+Osteoporos Int.
+2005 Nov 12;16(8):1004-1010. doi:10.1007/s00198-004-1791-2.

-Kado, D M et al. “Vertebral fractures and mortality in older women: a prospective study.
-Study of Osteoporotic Fractures Research Group.”
-Archives of internal medicine vol. 159,11 (1999): 1215-20.
+Kado D M, Browner WS, Palermo L, Nevitt MC, Genant HK, Cummings SR. Vertebral fractures and mortality in older women: a prospective study.
+Study of Osteoporotic Fractures Research Group.
+Arch Intern Med.
+1999 Jun 14;159(11):1215-20.

 US English, Chicago style (17th edition):